It’s a position you usually want to avoid.

 Especially if we’re talking about upside down car financing for a vehicle on which you’ll be making monthly payments for some time to come.

-Upside down means you owe more on your vehicle than it’s worth, which can get you in even bigger financial trouble when you want to trade it in for another vehicle.
+Upside down car financing means you owe more money on your vehicle than it’s worth, which can get you in even bigger financial trouble when you want to trade it in for another vehicle.
 As you’ll see, you can be upside down the moment you leave the dealership’s lot.

 In short, it’s often the result of getting more car than the shopper can afford.

-Our infographic below is aimed at helping car shoppers avoid falling into the large group of people who owe more on their vehicles than those vehicles are worth.
+The following shows car shoppers the wrong way and the right way to avoid falling into the large group of people who owe more on their vehicles than those vehicles are worth.